-Commitment to gender and BIPOC diversity is proven to be effective, however, pragmatic action in this area has been slow.
-Setting up an ultimatum, long-term commitment to the cause, and realizing concrete goals are some of the possible ways through which this exclusion can be rectified.
+Commitment to gender and BIPOC diversity has proven to be effective.
+Yet, pragmatic action in the area of diversity recruitment has been slow.
+A long-term commitment to the cause and concrete goals are some potential ways through which this exclusion can be rectified.

-Marketing your company as being more inclusive is also important, as branding allows the public to recognize your company as a place that is gender/racially inclusive.
+Marketing your company for inclusivity is also important because branding empowers the public to recognize your company as a place that is gender/racially inclusive.

 Changes in the recruiting process are a great way to diversify the workforce.
 Recruiting fresh staff is one such step, as formerly experienced board members have normatively been white, male, and without disabilities.
 Partnering with entrepreneurship companies can also help find a pool of diverse people.